ni/nimi-python/docs/nifgen/functions.rst

     Any routes created within a session persist after the session closes to prevent signal glitching.
-To unconfigure signal routes created in previous sessions, set **resetDevice** in the :py:meth:`nifgen.Session.init` function to VI\_TRUE or use the :py:meth:`nifgen.Session.reset_device` function.
+To unconfigure signal routes created in previous sessions, set **resetDevice** in the :py:meth:`nifgen.Session.init` method to True or use the :py:meth:`nifgen.Session.reset_device` method.

-    If you export a signal with this function and commit the session, the signal is routed to the output terminal you specify.
+    If you export a signal with this method and commit the session, the signal is routed to the output terminal you specify.

-    .. note:: One or more of the referenced functions are not in the Python API for this driver.
+    .. note:: One or more of the referenced methods are not in the Python API for this driver.